stefanofa/awesome/TOPICS.md

 ## loaders

-*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Rust-based bundler for JavaScript and TypeScript with refined webpack API 🦀
+*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Fast Rust-based bundler for the web with a modernized webpack API 🦀

 ## module-bundler

-*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Rust-based bundler for JavaScript and TypeScript with refined webpack API 🦀
+*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Fast Rust-based bundler for the web with a modernized webpack API 🦀

 ## rspack

-*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Rust-based bundler for JavaScript and TypeScript with refined webpack API 🦀
+*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - Fast Rust-based bundler for the web with a modernized webpack API 🦀

 *   [web-infra-dev/modern.js](https://github.com/web-infra-dev/modern.js) - A progressive web framework based on React and Rsbuild.